 When using APA format, follow the author-date method of in-text citation.
-This means that the author's last name and the year of publication for the source should appear in the text, for example (Doe, 2022).
+This means that the author's last name and the year of publication for the source should appear in the text, for example, (Jerry, 1998).

-Note: Bracketed numbers may NOT indicate in-text citations.
+Note: In-text citations may NOT be indicated by bracketed numbers.
 If your in-text citations do not follow the author-date method, please correct them prior to submission.

-If you are referring to an idea from another work but not directly quoting the material or making reference to an entire book, article, or other work, you only have to refer to the author and year of publication and not the page number in your in-text citation.
+If you are referring to an idea from another work but not directly quoting the material, or making reference to an entire book, article, or other work, you only have to make reference to the author and year of publication and not the page number in your in-text citation.
 All sources that are cited in the text must appear in the reference list at the end of the paper.